Cancer Drugs Approved Quickly Often Fail To Measure Up Later

 But for other circumstances, "if we put the investment in it we would be able to do randomized controlled trials," says Emerson Chen, an oncology fellow at OHSU.
 Those studies often add another year or more to a follow-up study, he says, but he advocates for them because they provide "more definitive information about the survival and the inpatient-reported outcomes."

-"One of the reasons we don't do those kinds of studies is that people say these drugs are so potent it would be wrong to do those kinds of studies... ethically or practically," says oncologist Vinay Prasad, senior author of the paper.
+"One of the reasons we don't do those kinds of studies is that people say these drugs are so potent it would be wrong to do those kinds of studies ... ethically or practically," says oncologist Vinay Prasad, senior author of the paper.
 "But I think what we find is these drugs unfortunately are not that potent."

 In a commentary, Dr. Ezekiel Emmanuel and colleagues at the University of Pennsylvania write that there "is no good reason for the FDA to rely so heavily on accelerated approval using response rates or other unreliable surrogate end points."